Here’s what you need to know about fire-rated glass and framing testing to get started on your next project.

 Our products range from the FireLite® family of clear and wireless, fire-rated ceramics to Pilkington Pyrostop® transparent wall panels and Fireframes® family of fire-rated frames with various finishes, including stainless steel, wood and powder-coating in virtually any color.

-See TGP’s Product SpeciFIRE® for a fast, free and easy online tool to help you select the right products for your project.
+See Products by Test Standards for a guide to which test standards are met by TGP’s fire-rated glass products.
+Or, for a fast, free and easy online tool to help you select the right products for your project, visit TGP’s Product SpeciFIRE®.